University of Lviv: Austrian rule

 Meanwhile, the University of Lemberg thrived, being one of two Polish language universities in Galicia, the other one was the Jagiellonian University in Kraków.
 Its professors were famous across Europe, with such renowned names as Wladyslaw Abraham, Oswald Balzer, Szymon Askenazy, Stanislaw Zakrzewski, Zygmunt Janiszewski, Kazimierz Twardowski, Benedykt Dybowski, Marian Smoluchowski and Ludwik Rydygier.

 In the 1870s, Ivan Franko studied at Lemberg University.
 He entered world history as a well-known Ukrainian scholar, public figure, writer, and translator.
-In 1894, the newly founded Chair of World History and the History of Eastern Europe was headed by Professor Mykhailo Hrushevskyi (1866–1934), an outstanding scholar of Ukrainian History, founder of the Ukrainian Historical School, and author of the ten-volume "History of Ukraine-Rus'", hundreds of works on History, History of Literature, Historiography, and Source Studies.
+In 1894, the newly founded Chair of World History and the History of Eastern Europe was headed by Professor Mykhailo Hrushevskyi (1866–1934), a scholar of Ukrainian History, founder of the Ukrainian Historical School, and author of the ten-volume History of Ukraine-Rusʹ, hundreds of works on History, History of Literature, Historiography, and Source Studies.
 In 1904, a special summer course in Ukrainian studies was organized in Lviv, primarily for Eastern Ukrainian students.

 The number of students grew from 1,732 in 1897 to 3,582 in 1906.
 Poles made up around 75% of the students, Ukrainians 20%, other nationalities 5%.

 In mid-December 1910, Ukrainian women students at Lviv University established a Student Union's women's branch, their twenty members meeting regularly to discuss current affairs.
 In July 1912, they met with their Jewish counterpart branch to discuss the representation of women in the student body of the university.

 Second Polish Republic

 During the Interbellum period, the region was part of the Second Polish Republic and the university was known as "Jan Kazimierz University" (Uniwersytet Jana Kazimierza), in honor of its founder, King John II Casimir Vasa.
-The decision to name the school after the king was taken by the government of Poland on November 22, 1919.
+The decision to name the school after the king was taken by the government of Poland on 22 November 1919.

 In 1920, the university was rehoused by the Polish government in the building formerly used by the Sejm of the Land, which has since been the university's main location.
 Its first rector during the Second Polish Republic was the famous poet, Jan Kasprowicz.

 Lwów was the second most important academic center in inter-war Poland.
 The Jan Kazimierz University was the third biggest university in the country after the University of Warsaw and the Jagiellonian University in Kraków.

 It was one of the most influential scholarly institutions of the Second Polish Republic, notable for its schools of mathematics (Stefan Banach, Hugo Steinhaus), logics (Kazimierz Twardowski), history and law (Oswald Balzer), anthropology (Jan Czekanowski), and geography (Eugeniusz Romer).

 The university's library acquired, among others, the collection of Witold Kazimierz Czartoryski and 1,300 old Polish books from the 16th and 17th century, previously belonging to Józef Koziebrodzki.
 By September 1939, it expanded to 420,000 volumes, including 1,300 manuscripts, 3,000 diplomas and incunables, and possessed 14,000 numismatic items.

-In 1924 the Philosophy Faculty was divided into Humanities and Mathematics and Biology Departments, thus there were now five faculties.
+In 1924, the Philosophy Faculty was divided into Humanities and Mathematics and Biology Departments, thus there were now five faculties.
 In the 1934/35 academic year, the breakdown of the student body was as follows: